O25F-352 The Oklahoma Landruns!

 Oklahoma City | Available (Membership Required)

 The Oklahoma land runs, a series of events starting with the 1889 Land Rush, involved the opening of public lands in Indian Territory to white settlement.
-These events were key to the growth and development of Oklahoma, ultimately leading to its statehood.
-We will dive into all the land runs and the varied effects on Oklahoma and its peoples, as well as our nation.
+While these contributed to the growth and development of Oklahoma and ultimately its statehood, we will also dive into the land runs more broadly and their varied effects on tribal nations, Oklahoma, and the U.S.

 Anna Davis